microsoft/AdaptiveCards/specs/DevSpecs/telemetry.md

 With two full-time interns working on this feature, implementation of telemetry in JavaScript should take one month, with estimated delivery being mid-August.
 Within this time frame, progress in the UWP Adaptive Cards platform may also be a plausible stretch goal.

 ## 9. JavaScript Architecture Details
 The main components of telemetry in the JavaScript platform will include the IACLogger wrapper interface as well as the 1DS-specific implementation of the logger interface.
 Creating a generalized logger interface will allow easy logging to multiple telemetry platforms if desired, as well as prevent reliance of the existing Adaptive Cards code on a specific telemetry platform.
-The only changes to the existing JavaScript Adaptive Cards code will only include instantiation and function calls to the generalized IACLogger API.
+The only changes to the existing JavaScript Adaptive Cards code will only include new instantiation and function calls to the generalized IACLogger API.

 ### 9.1 ACLogger Telemetry Wrapper
 The following is the proposed interface for the IACLogger, along with example use cases: